Finding Pedn Vounder Beach – Cornwall’s paradise

 6. What Should I Take With Me?

-When it comes to visiting Pedn Vounder, you want to travel light.
+When it comes to visiting Pedn Vounder beach, travel light.
 How people make it down with windbreaks and lots of bags, I’ll never know.

 7. Is It A Nudist Beach?

 Pedn Vounder is a nudist beach but you don’t have to be in your birthday suit to enjoy yourself.
-Obviously there’s a need to respect those who are naturists.
+Obviously there’s a need to respect those who are naturists though.

 If you’re planning on taking photos, be careful where you point your lens!